-Claire Lambe is a multidisciplinary artist with an emphasis on portraiture, a writer, and an educator.
+BiographyClaire Lambe is a multidisciplinary artist with an emphasis on portraiture, and an art writer and educator.
 Born in southern Ireland, she began her formal art education at age 17 at the Crawford School of Art in the Irish city of Cork.
-She transferred to Ireland’s premiere art school, the National College of Art and Design (NCAD), in Dublin on a full scholarship earning a Bachelor of Fine Art degree (print-making) and a post-graduate Diploma in Art Education.
-Later she earned a Master of Fine Art (painting) from the City University of New York at Brooklyn College.
+She transferred to Ireland’s premiere art school, the National College of Art and Design (NCAD), in Dublin earning a Bachelor of Fine Art degree (print-making) and a post-graduate Diploma in Art Education.
+On relocating to the US, she earned a Master of Fine Art (painting) from the City University of New York at Brooklyn College.

 In addition to her art practice and teaching at the Woodstock School of Art, Claire writes commentary in the art section of Roll, an on-line arts magazine serving the Hudson Valley.